bk75R/NRSDeaths/README.md

 # NRSDeaths
-Calculating and reformatting NRS weekly deaths data for all available detailed age categories
+Calculating and reformatting NRS weekly deaths data for all available detailed age categories.

 This code and data are being made available here because the National Records of Scotland (NRS) doesn't make excess deaths data available in a more detailed format for presenting and analysing deaths by age group in Scotland.

+These data are now available [here.](https://github.com/bk75R/NRSDeaths/blob/main/data/2022-03-02%20Excess%20Deaths%20in%20Scotland%202020-2022.xlsx)

 ## NRS Death Data
 The data used in the excess deaths calculations are available here: